ChristianRe/CRWinNetDiag/README.md

 ## Start the programm
 The executable resides here **./bin/Release/CRWinNetDiag.exe** it needs at least .net3.5 to run.

-It is recommended that you use the **CRWinNetDiag.bat** File, so the output will be Piped into a File and at the end it will be displayed in notepad window..
+It is recommended that you use the **CRWinNetDiag.bat** File, so the output will be piped into a file and at the end it will be displayed in notepad window..

 ## Description
-The Programm Reads the network configuration out of the registry.
+The programm reads the network configuration from the registry.
 Also it executes some cli display commands and collects the output.
+The Description language  and some outputs could vary depending on the OS and driver language.
 The commnds that executed by the program are the following:
 ```
 netstat -e